-1. Love is All around
+1 Love is All around

-So what are the true tell-tale signs that you are in love?
+So what are the true tell-tale signs of being in love?
 Love can be a tricky little character to pin down.
 It can be easy to dismiss the feelings that you have at the beginning of a relationship as simply lust or excitement, but, in truth, it is love in its infancy.
 Love isn’t something that moves in once you’re over the thrilling stage; being in love is part of the thrill.
 The anticipation of seeing each other, the constant day dreaming about each other, the 24/7 fixed grin on your face, they are all good signs.
 Obviously, they can also be signs of lust, but that little spark, that little flutter deep inside can be something awakening that goes beyond initial lust.

-2. Going Deeper
+2 Going Deeper

-3. So is This the One?
+3 So is This the One?

 Unfortunately, as tired as the cliché is, only you can really tell if you are in love.
-Relationships are dynamic things: they change from the initial cautious encounter, to blood-pumping passion, to quiet contentment and happiness.
+Relationships are dynamic things: they change from the initial encounter, to blood-pumping passion, to quiet contentment and happiness of a long term relationship.
 However, one thing is for sure, if you have found “the one,” then you should be able to experience the excitement of first love and happiness of being together no matter how long you have been in the relationship.
 Don’t ever settle for something that you might doubt is right.